brickj/trading-ai/00_provisional_patent.md

 ### Figure 1: System Architecture Overview
 [System architecture diagram as shown above]

+**Note for Utility Patent Filing**: This diagram must be rendered as a black-and-white line drawing for USPTO submission.
+The Mermaid code above provides the technical specification for creating the formal drawing.

 ### Figure 2: Data Flow Sequence
 [Data flow sequence diagram as shown above]

+**Note for Utility Patent Filing**: This sequence diagram must be converted to a formal flowchart format with standard USPTO drawing conventions.

 ### Figure 3: Component Integration
 [Component integration diagram as shown above]

+**Note for Utility Patent Filing**: This diagram must be rendered as a formal system architecture drawing following USPTO guidelines.

+### Drawing Requirements for Utility Patent
+**USPTO Drawing Standards**:
+- Black and white line drawings only
+- Standard drawing sheet size (8.5" x 11")
+- Clear, legible text and symbols
+- Proper numbering and reference characters
+- Professional drafting standards

+**Conversion Process**:
+1. Export Mermaid diagrams as SVG/PNG
+2. Convert to black-and-white line drawings
+3. Add proper USPTO reference characters
+4. Ensure compliance with drawing standards
+5. Include in formal patent application

 ---